-- completed at least twelve (12) credit hours in that semester, earning a semester GPA of 3.85 or above. - 3.10.2 Vice President's List: At the conclusion of each fall and spring semester, East Central College will publish a Vice President's List recognizing students who have completed at least twelve (12) credit hours in that semester, earning a semester GPA of 3.50 3.84. - 3.10.3 Dean's List: At the conclusion of each fall and spring semester, East Central College will publish a Dean's List recognizing students who have completed between six (6) and eleven (11) credit hours in that semester, earning a semester GPA of 3.50 or above. - 3.10.4 Graduation Honors: The cumulative grade point average at the end of a student's program of study will determine if graduation honors are awarded.
+- 3.10.2 Vice President's List: At the conclusion of each fall and spring semester, East Central College will publish a Vice President's List recognizing students who have completed at least twelve (12) credit hours in that semester, earning a semester GPA of 3.50 3.84. - 3.10.3 Dean's List: At the conclusion of each fall and spring semester, East Central College will publish a Dean's List recognizing students who have completed between six (6) and eleven (11) credit hours in that semester, earning a semester GPA of 3.50 or above. - 3.10.4 Graduation Honors: The cumulative grade point average at the end of a student's program of study will determine if graduation honors are awarded.
 Candidates with a 4.0 cumulative grade point average shall graduate summa cum laude.
 Candidates with a cumulative grade point average of at least 3.85, but less than 4.0, shall graduate magna cum laude.
-Candidates with a cumulative grade point average of at least 3.50, but less than 3.85, shall graduate cum laude.
+Candidates with a cumulative grade point average of at least 3.85, but less than 4.0, shall graduate magna cum laude.
+Candidates with a cumulative grade point average of at least 3.85, but less than 3.85, shall graduate cum laude.